The Big Ten and Pac-12 conferences won't play football this fall - KTVZ

 The decision to postpone fall sports comes less than a week after the Big Ten announced a restructured 2020 football schedule with a 10th conference game added for all schools amid a season that would extend from as early as Sept.
 3 through Nov.
 21.

-The Pac-12, ACC, SEC, and Big 12 — the four other “Power Five” leagues — have yet to declare how they plan to proceed amid the Covid-19 pandemic.
-The Pac-12 is expected to announce its intentions Tuesday afternoon.
+The ACC and SEC — the two other “Power Five” leagues — have yet to declare how they plan to proceed amid the Covid-19 pandemic.

 Leaders from the “Power Five” conferences met over the weekend to discuss postponing the football season and other fall sports, according to reports from multiple sports news outlets including ESPN, Sports Illustrated and CBS Sports, who all cited several sources.